rothos/protocol_1/index.md

 1. What if there was no meditation or pre-meditation or post-meditation but just mind?
 1. What is meaningful for you?
 1. What is your meaninglessness? (e.g. personal death, e.g. heat death of the universe)
+1. What is the relationship between desire and intent?
+1. What is the relationship between desire and intent and behavior and outcome?
+1. What is the relationship between meaning-laden phenomenology and body?
+1. Where does agency originate from?
+1. What are the errors in your doing?
+1. What are the errors in your willing?
+1. What are the errors in your surrendering?
+1. What are the errors in your undoing?
+1. What is the relationship between self-conceptualization and doing?
+1. What is the relationship between self-conceptualization and agency?
+1. What is the relationship between self-conceptualization and planning/intending/intent/will…?
+1. Is it ok to look at the way “you’ve just been happening”?
+1. What would anyone do in this situation?
+1. What is the relationship between phenomenology or “internal” experience and plan/“plan”? [_sic_]
+1. What is the relationship between phenomenology or “internal” experience and expectation?
+1. How is your “plan” the same or different from simply everything you currently are?
+1. What are the relationships between natural planning and artificial planning?
+1. For what open questions do you already have the data [“within you”]?
+1. Does the world need to make sense in a very particular way?
+How/what is that way?
+1. How is your mind working right now?
+In what manner?
+1. What language or meta-language is your mind using?
+What is the lingua franca of your mind?

 ##### p9